VAE-KRnet and its applications to variational Bayes: KRnet - An invertible transport map

 Then the Jacobi matrix is lower-triangular, and an inverse can be easily computed.
-The two parts of $\by_{[i]}$ will be updated interwiningly by a sequence of affine coupling layers, e.g., at the next affine coupling layer, the first partition will be modified while the second partition remains fixed. \item \emph{Nonlinear invertible layer} defines a component-wise one-dimensional nonlinear mapping to map $\mathbb{R}$ to itself.
-We decompose $\mathbb{R}=(-\infty,-a)\cup[-a,a]\cup(a,\infty)$ for $0<a<\infty$.
-For data in $(-\infty,-a)\cup(a,\infty)$, an identity mapping is considered; for data in $[-a,a]$, we define
+The two parts of $\by_{[i]}$ will be updated alternately by a sequence of affine coupling layers, e.g., at the next affine coupling layer, the first part will be modified while the second part remains fixed.